jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Paste the EXTERNAL-IP into your web browser.
 * You should see a e-commerce website called Socks Shop
 * Feel free to browse around and order some socks
+* If you want to login
+  * user: user
+  * password: password

 ## Grafana - UI